New Zealand-Made Energy

 80% of homes with solar = bigger than all NZ power plants.
 EV fleet = 3x more peaking power than the entire grid.

-"I am not as badly affected by this crisis.
+"I am not as badly affected by this crisis because I only use electric machines.
 My business isn't reliant on imported fuel to operate.
 I don't need to drive into town to get diesel because the fuel truck didn't turn up.
 I can run my business for less on New Zealand-made energy."Mike Casey, Cherry Orchardist & CEO

 What's the current plan?